ga4gh/vrs/docs/source/impl-guide/normalization.rst

 * VRS normalization functions are homomorphic: That is, the input and output objects are always of the same `type`.
 * Object types that do not have VRS normalization rules are returned as-is.
-That is, all types of Variation MUST be supported, even if such objects are unchanged.
+That is, all types of VRS objects MUST be supported, even if such objects are unchanged.
 * VRS normalization functions are idempotent: Normalizing a normalized Variation object returns an object with the same data.